mui/material-ui/docs/data/material/guides/minimizing-bundle-size/minimizing-bundle-size.md

 ### Option three: use a SWC plugin

-This option pretty much similar to option two, except for the developer who is using [SWC Compiler](https://swc.rs/).
-A SWC plugin can be used for transforming the imports: [transform-imports](https://github.com/swc-project/plugins/blob/main/packages/transform-imports/README.md).
-This plugin can be added to either .swcrc or Webpack configuration.
+This option pretty much similar to the option two, except for the developer who is using [SWC Compiler](https://swc.rs/).
+Use this [plugin](https://github.com/swc-project/plugins/blob/main/packages/transform-imports/README.md):

-Here is the example of adding SWC Compiler plugin to Webpack configuration file:
+`yarn add -D @swc/plugin-transform-imports`

+Modify your .swcrc or Webpack configuration:

 ```js
 /* webpack.config.js */